 In some cases, and in certain areas this has become a serious problem, specially on gable ends that face continuous weather fronts.
 It is important to understand that the cavity had one job, and that was to keep rain out.
 It was not until later that newer materials were used on the inner wall to help control temperature.

 Since the 80’s it has become a regulation that new homes will be built with insulation pre-installed to help further reduce energy costs.
 Most of the time this works fairly well as it still allows air to flow between the two walls.
 The insulation used is normally fibre board which is attached to the inner wall.
 These fibre boards actually help to prevent damp problems as they are designed to allow water to track down and never touch the inner wall.

 Cavity Wall Insulation Problems with Mold and Damp in Older Pre 1980 buildings

 Most damp problems were confined to Three mayor things.

 - Wall ties that had mortar attached and therefore acted as a bridge between the walls.

 - Cavities that have filled at a low level with mortar droppings or building debris.

 - In coastal areas sand which has blown in through faulty air vents or roof damage.

 All three of these problems could cause damp patches.
-These problems were easy to put right, simply requiring a few bricks to be removed and a simple clean up operation of the effected area of the cavity.
+These problems were easy to put right.
+It simply requires a few bricks to be removed.
+Or a simple clean up operation of the effected area of the cavity.
 Sometimes a wall tie might have been placed at a slightly angled trajectory, and this too could cause some damp or mould patches to appear.
 By replacing the effected wall ties the fault is still a reasonably simple problem to remedy.